John George Adami: Life

-He died in Liverpool in 1926 and is buried there in Allerton Cemetery.
+He died in Liverpool in 1926.

 Family

 He married Mary Stuart Cantlie in 1894 in Montreal.
 They had three children, of whom 2 survived.
 Widowed in 1916, he married in 1922 in Liverpool Marie Wilkinson, who outlived him.

 Legacy

 In 1903 Adami proposed two new terms that would be used to classify the neoplasms: lepidic (from λεπις, λεπιδος, meaning a rind, skin, or membrane), applied to characterise the tumors that appeared to be derived from connective tissues, and hylic (from ύΛη, meaning crude undifferentiated material) for tumors that appeared to be derived from connective tissues.
 In the present day the term lepidic defines the proliferation of tumor cells along the surface of intact alveolar walls without stromal or vascular invasion.